ToyKeeper/qmk_userspace/readme.md

   - Colemak-DH-TK (my variant of Colemak-DH)
   - Undvorak (allows typing Qwerty when the host is remapped to Dvorak)

-Select a layout by holding Star (the "del" key in the upper right) and pressing one of the lower-left keys (ctrl, win, alt, or lshift).
+Select a layout by holding Star (the key in the upper right corner of the keyboard) and pressing one of the lower-left corner keys (Ctrl, Win, Alt, or LShift).
 This saves that layer to the current "save slot".
 You can switch between save slots by toggling a dip switch on the back of some keyboard models.

 ### Momentary "Fn" style layers